Databingo/aih/README.md

-# Aih: Ask Google Bard, Bing Chat, ChatGPT in the terminal.
+# Aih: Ask Bard, Bing, ChatGPT and Claude in the terminal.

 ![screenshot](aih.png)